Tempetas/CSnake/README.md

     - Fix food spawning
     - Highscore
     - Make a new logo
-    - Make the snake look better
+    - Make the snake look better (use actual sprites)